 Step 3: Obtain a bachelor’s degree or enrol in an apprenticeship

-To become a Primary Teacher in the UK, you need a bachelor’s degree in any subject to train to teach in schools.
-Most Primary Teachers hold a bachelor’s degree, either in education or a relevant subject area including Bachelor of Education (BEd), Bachelor of Arts (BA) or Bachelor of Science (BSc).
+To become a primary teacher in the UK, you need a bachelor’s degree in any subject to train to teach in schools.
+Most primary teachers hold a bachelor’s degree, either in education or a relevant subject area including Bachelor of Education (BEd), Bachelor of Arts (BA) or Bachelor of Science (BSc).
 While a degree in education can provide a direct pathway into teaching, degrees in subjects such as English, Maths, Science, or History are also commonly accepted.

 It’s important to choose a reputable university and program that is recognised by teaching regulatory bodies.
 You can undertake a degree course at a university or through distance learning, such as online teaching courses, which can be completed from anywhere and at your own pace.
 During your degree, consider gaining experience working with children through volunteering, part-time jobs, or placements to strengthen your application.